 The hostel is decorated with bright colours and simple design.
 It’s a great choice to solo travellers in need of time to their selves, whilst staying nearby to attractions of the city.

 It’s only right that we offer you even more awesome hostels in Chiang Mai when there is over 530 to choose from.
 Where is best to stay in Chiang Mai can get complicated with so many options right?

 Yet again, the 3 top hostels above are the ones we think are your best bet.

-Here is a list we created with every type of traveller in mind.
-This covers everything from hostels with luxury comfort to quirky design.
+Here is a list of good hostels in Chiang Mai that we created with every type of traveller in mind.

 And guess what?

 Each and every hostel mentioned has an impressive rating of 9 and above – enjoy!

 - No bunks in dorms: Fav Hostel Chiang Mai